 Technological developments in agriculture have been influential in driving changes in the farm sector.
 Innovations in animal and crop genetics, chemicals, equipment, and farm organization have enabled continuing output growth without adding much to inputs.
 As a result, even as the amount of land and labor used in farming declined, total farm output more than doubled between 1948 and 2015.

-Gross cash farm income (GCFI) includes income from cash receipts, farm-related income, and government farm program payments.
-GCFI is forecast at $409 billion (inflation-adjusted 2017 dollars) in 2017, versus $314 billion in 2000, with the increase largely due to higher cash receipts.
-After declining in 2015 and 2016, GCFI is forecast to increase in 2017 due largely to a forecast increase in animal/animal product cash receipts.
+Gross cash farm income (GCFI) is annual income before expenses and includes income from cash receipts, farm-related cash income, and Government farm program payments.
+GCFI is forecast at $404 billion in 2018, versus $320 billion (inflation-adjusted 2018 dollars) in 2000, with the increase largely due to higher cash receipts.
+After declining in 2015 and 2016, GCFI is forecast to stabilize in 2017 and decline 2 percent (or by $9 billion) in 2018.

-Gross farm income reflects the total value of agricultural output.
+Gross farm income reflects the total value of agricultural output plus Government farm program payments.
 Net farm income (NFI)—which reflects income from production in the current year—is calculated by subtracting farm expenses from gross farm income.
 NFI considers both cash and noncash income and expenses.
-Inflation-adjusted net farm income is forecast up 1.5 percent after declining in 2014 through 2016, as gross farm income is forecast near its 2016 value and production expenses are forecast to decline in inflation-adjusted terms.
+Inflation-adjusted net farm income is forecast to stabilize in 2017 and decline 8 percent in 2018, to $59.5 billion, after declining in 2014 through 2016.
+Inflation-adjusted expenses are projected to be relatively unchanged in 2017 and 2018 after declining in 2015 and 2016.

 Gross cash farm income (GCFI) includes income from commodity cash receipts, farm-related income, and government payments.
-Family farms (where the majority of the business is owned by the operator and individuals related to the operator) of various types together accounted for nearly 99 percent of U.S. farms.
+Family farms (where the majority of the business is owned by the operator and individuals related to the operator) of various types together accounted for nearly 99 percent of U.S. farms in 2016.
 Small family farms (less than $350,000 in GCFI) account for 90 percent of all U.S. farms.
-Large-scale family farms ($1 million or more in GCFI) account for about 3 percent of farms but 42 percent of the value of production.
-This chart was revised March 7, 2017, see errata for details.
+Large-scale family farms ($1 million or more in GCFI) account for about 3 percent of farms but 45 percent of the value of production.